 - Students shall be permitted a reasonable amount of time to make up the material or activities covered in their absence.

 - Students shall not be penalized due to absence from class or other scheduled academic activity because of religious observances.

 If a faculty member is informed of or is aware that a significant number of students are likely to be absent from class because of a religious observance, the faculty member should not schedule a major exam or other academic event at that time.

 A student who is to be excused from class for a religious observance is not required to provide a second party certification of the reason for the absence.
 Furthermore, a student who believes that he or she has been unreasonably denied an education benefit due to religious beliefs or practices may seek redress through the student grievance procedure.

-If you are absent from classes or examinations because of illness you should contact your instructors.
-You should contact your college by the deadline to drop a course for medical reasons.
-You can petition the Dean of Students Office to drop a course for medical reasons.
+Students who are absent from classes or examinations because of illness should contact their professors.
+The student should contact his or her college by the deadline to drop a course for medical reasons.
+After the college petition deadline, students can petition the University Committee on Student Petitions to drop a course for medical reasons.
 The university’s policy regarding medical excuse from classes is maintained by the Student Health Care Center.

 Students who participate in athletic or extracurricular activities are permitted to be absent 12 scholastic days per semester without penalty.
 (A scholastic day is any day on which regular class work is scheduled.)
 Instructors must be flexible when scheduling exams or other class assignments.

-The 12-day rule applies to individual students participating on athletic or scholastic teams.
+The 12-day rule applies to individual students participating on an athletic or scholastic team.
 Consequently, a group’s schedule that requires absence of more than 12 days should be adjusted so that no student is absent from campus more than 12 scholastic days.

-If you previously have been warned about absences or unsatisfactory work you should not incur additional absences, even if you have not been absent 12 scholastic days.
-It is your responsibility to maintain satisfactory academic performance and attendance.
+Students who previously have been warned for absences or unsatisfactory work should not incur additional absences, even if they have not been absent 12 scholastic days.
+It is the student’s responsibility to maintain satisfactory academic performance and attendance.